Samsung QLED TVs 2018: a complete guide to every new Samsung 4K TV. We run through everything you need to know before you buy one.

 In the second half of 2018, we will see a new tech called ‘Micro Full Array’ (MFA).
 There will only be one model, the 85-inch Samsung Q9SN (QE85Q9SN).

 MFA is basically FALD tech on steroids.
-We’re looking at brightness up to 4000 nits, with black levels plunging to an OLED-matching 0.001 nits.
+Brightness up to 4000 nits, with black levels plunging to an OLED-matching 0.001 nits.

-And if the 2018 QLED having hundreds of dimming zones is a good thing (and it is) then how about over 10,000 zones?
+And if the 2018 QLED having hundreds of dimming zones is a good thing then how about over 10,000 zones?
 That promises a level of lighting control never before seen on an LCD TV.
-I didn’t get to see one of these next to an OLED, so I can’t compare, but that number of dimmable zones has got to be a good thing.

 This tech doesn’t just have a massive number of zones; it is also physically massive.
 It will only be available at 85 inches.
-That’s bound to be impractical and insanely expensive, but I get the feeling Samsung is really just trying to make a statement with this.
+That’s bound to be impractical and insanely expensive.

 Related: OLED vs QLED

 As for resolution, this TV won’t be in 4K.
-Because it will have a native 8K resolution.
+Because it will be a native 8K effort.

 But why?
 Bringing out an 8K screen seems an odd move when the blossoming 4K market has yet to become mainstream.
-And there’s virtually no content out there – I only know of test footage from Japan, where broadcaster NHK has been testing the waters of 8K.
+And there’s virtually no content out there – mostly test footage from Japan, where broadcaster NHK has been testing the waters of 8K.

 ‘AI Upscalng’ will employ noise reduction to preserve details, edge restoration to prevent jagged contours.
 It also compares incoming video with an image database to make calculations – not far off what Sony has been doing with its highly effective X-Reality Pro upscaling.